Balti language: Literature

-Other than proverb collections, no prose literature has been found written in Balti.
 Some epics and sagas appear in oral literature, such as the Epic of King Gesar and the stories of rgya lu cho lo bzang and rgya lu sras bu.
 All other literature is in verse.
-Balti literature has adopted numerous Persian styles of verse and vocables which amplify the beauty and melody of its poetry.
+Balti literature has adopted numerous Persian styles of verse and vocables.

 Nearly all the languages and dialects of the mountain region in the north of Pakistan, such as Pashto, Khowar and Shina, are Indo-Aryan or Iranic languages, but Balti is one of the Sino-Tibetan languages.
 As such, it has little in common with neighboring languages except some loanwords absorbed as a result of linguistic contact.
 Balti and Ladakhi are closely related.

 The major issue facing Balti literature is its centuries-long isolation from Tibet and even from its immediate neighbor, Ladakh, due to political divisions and strong religious differences.
 Separated from its linguistic kin, Balti is under pressure from more dominant languages such as Urdu.
 This is compounded by the lack of a suitable means of transcription following the abandonment of its original Tibetan script.
-The Baltis do not have the awareness to revive their original script and there is no institution that could restore it and persuade the people to use it again.
-Even if the script were revived, it would need modification to express certain Urdu phonemes that occur in common loanwords within Balti.
+In recent couple of decades, Balti academics in Pakistan and Balti clerical scholars in Pakistan and Iran (as Balti people are Shia Muslim and thus cultrually connected with Iran's religious centers) have been working towards standardizing and unifying the Perso-Arabic script (on basis of Urdu orthography, but with additional letters); whereas other Balti academics have attempted (albeit with less popularity) to revive the Tibetan script (but with additional letters for loanwords of Urdu, Persian, Arabic, and English origin).
+Despite such attempts, the homogenizing pressure of Urdu on Pakistan's minority languages makes the spread of Balti literacy quite a difficult task.